 If you have an excellent support group who will love you as well as any child in your home, this will help you and the children in so many ways.
 I am fortunate enough to have this, and it has not only been a blessing for my adoptive daughter, but also for my husband and I as we hit new challenges.

 How Much Do Foster Parents Get Paid?

 Also, children grow.
-My first year with my daughter, she started out as a size 4 in three months she was a size 5, three months later a size 6, and yes, you have to buy these clothes for them.
-Plus some of the children have moved a lot, and don't come to you with many clothes, or even toys that most kids take for granted.
-There were two kids who came into our home, and they had two outfits, which the state provided, and one toy each.
-This is VERY typical.
-In the more severe case of a child being taken out of a Meth home, they lose all their belongings due to them being considered a health hazard.
+My first year with my daughter, she started as a size 4 in three months; she was a size 5, three months later, a size 6, and yes, you have to buy these clothes for them.
+Plus, some of the children have moved a lot, and don't come to you with many clothes or toys that most kids take for granted.
+Two kids came into our home with only two outfits, which the state provided and one toy each, which is VERY typical.
+In the more severe case of a child who lived in a Meth home, they will lose all their belongings due to the house being a health hazard.

 Why Do You Want to Be a Foster Parent

 You need to make sure that your expectations are realistic.
 For instance, if you want to do it, so you have extra money, you certainly won't!
 If you're hoping to build your family this way, although this works, it is risky.
 More than fifty percent of the children that come into foster care will go back home to their biological parents.
 That is the goal of every child in the foster care system.
 They don't want to give you the child; they want to rehabilitate their biological parent.
 Even in cases that the social worker thinks the child will be placed up for adoption, even then, there are no guarantees.
 Are you okay with handling your loss of a child?